 Serovo village.
-Sandy beach of Serovo village is represented by narrow (13–15 m) beach ridge, adjacent in the backshore to erosion escarpment up to 2 m high.
+Sandy beach of Serovo village is represented by the narrow (13–15 m) beach ridge, adjacent in the backshore to erosion escarpment up to 2 m height.
 Terrestrial laser scanning was undertake here three times – in August 2014, August 2015 and December 2015.
-Comparative analyses of results of summer 2014 and 2015 survey revealed very stable character of study beach with minor changes of relief.
-The changes were caused by quick development of water plants in the nearshore and beach ridge.
-By August 2015, nearshore area was totally covered by sea grass and low bushes.
+Comparative analyses of results of the summer 2014 and 2015 survey revealed very stable character of the study beach with minor changes of relief.
+The changes were caused by quick growing of water plants in the nearshore and beach ridge.
+By August 2015, the nearshore area was totally covered by sea grass and low bushes.

 Area of comparative analyses of TLS surveys of August 2015 and December 2015 is 2050 m².
 Along 150 m of beach, overgrown by water plants in the nearshore, 269.7 m³ of sand was mobilized.
 Similar to the previous case studies, the most intense erosion occurred in the backshore and the central part of the beach ridge (Fig. 3 C).
-Due to presence of water plant and bush vegetation, partly blocked erosion processes, in the southwestern part of study area local accumulation of sand material took place.
+Due to presence of water plants and bush vegetation, partly blocked erosion processes, in the southwestern part of the study area local accumulation of sand material took place.
 Nevertheless vegetation does not prevent erosion - as a result of December storms 189.1 m³ of sand was removed (Table 1), 80.6 m³ – redeposited.
-Nonrecoverable sediment loss volume reaches 108.5 m³ (about 57% of all material, removed during the storm).
-Distance of erosion escarpment shift in landward direction was 0.8–1.3 m.
-The rate of escarpment retreat was different in frame of study area – with maximal erosion intensity along slightly advanced part of the shoreline.
+Nonrecoverable sediment loss volume reached 108.5 m³ (about 57% of all material, removed during the storm).
+Distance of the erosion escarpment shift in landward direction was 0.8–1.3 m.
+The rate of escarpment retreat was different within the frames of the study area – with maximal erosion intensity along slightly advanced part of the shoreline.

 Coastal profile modelling

-It is important to ascertain the parameters of December storm in the studied coastal area (eastern Gulf of Finland).
-Unfortunately, the water level and wave heights did not measured during the storm period.
+It is important to ascertain the parameters of the December storm in the studied coastal area (eastern Gulf of Finland).
+Unfortunately, the water level and wave heights were not measured during the storm period.
 However, it is possible in principle to estimate the characteristics of interest by using the modelling of storm-induced bed deformation.
-Commonly the coastal modelling is aimed at prediction of changes in coastal profile for the known wave conditions.
-In a given case, we try to solve the alternative problem – to define the storm parameters taking into account the fixed changes in a beach profile.
+Commonly the coastal modelling is aimed at prediction of changes in a coastal profile for the known wave conditions.
+In a given case, we try to solve the alternative problem – to define the storm parameters taking into account the fixed changes of a beach profile.

 Dune erosion and recession are mainly observed during the peak of storm impact when the maximal water level is reached.
-Hence, this phase of storm is of our special interest.
-First of all, we assume that wave heights and periods during the peak of December storm could be close to typical parameters of severe storms fixed in former times in the eastern Gulf of Finland [7], [4], [5].
+Hence, this phase of storm is our special interest.
+First of all, we assume that wave heights and periods during the peak of the December storm could be close to typical parameters of severe storms fixed in former times in the eastern Gulf of Finland [7], [4], [5].
 With this assumption, the problem is simplified.
 Now the modelling of bed profile changes is only required for various heights of storm surge η and different durations tm of the storm maximum.
 The required values of η and tm would correspond to condition of the closest coincidence of computed and observed displacements of the dune profile.

-Calculations take into account that due to turn of coastline contour the waves come to the Serovo village with a greater angle relatively to the shore normal than to villages Komarovo and Repino.
+Calculations take into account that due to turn of a coastline contour the waves come to Serovo village with a greater angle relatively to the shore normal than to villages Komarovo and Repino.
 Comparison of modelling results with observed data is shown at Fig. 4.
-Despite some deviations in the lower part of beach, calculations reproduce recession of foredune satisfactorily.
-Thus based on the results obtained, one can characterize the storm peak in December 2015 by approximate figures given in the Table 1.
-Wave parameters (significant heights and spectral peak periods) refer to open part of the Gulf of Finland.
+Despite some deviations in the lower part of a beach, calculations reproduce recession of a foredune satisfactorily.
+Thus based on the obtained results, one can characterize the storm peak in December 2015 by approximate figures given in the Table 1.
+Wave parameters (significant heights and spectral peak periods) refer to the open part of the Gulf of Finland.